 - Table Calculations: Table calculations cannot be streamed.
 Therefore, to download unlimited results for a query, you must remove table calculations from the query.

 - Database Limitations: Some databases cannot stream if pivots are included in the query.
 For these databases, you must remove pivots to download unlimited results.
 Some databases can't stream any results, which means that unlimited downloads are not possible.
 Below is a list of what databases support streaming, as well as databases that support streaming with pivots applied:

 The following options are available when scheduling data delivery over email.

-You see this option only if your Looker admin has enabled the Run schedule as recipient Labs feature.
 If you are not a Looker admin and you enter an email address other than your own, this option is unavailable.
-You can, however, enter your own email address and the data delivery you will receive will be the same as if you ran the query yourself.
+You can, however, enter your own email address, and the data delivery you receive will be the same as if you had run the query yourself.

 If you are a Looker admin, see the Managing business user features documentation page for more information.

 If your Looker admin has set your Looker instance's emailed data policy to Send Links and Data, the Send or Schedule pop-up will display an option to Include links.
 When this option is checked, email data deliveries include a link back to Looker that says "View full report" for delivered Looks and Explores and "View full dashboard" for delivered dashboards.